apanin/particle-firebase-webhook-tutorial/README.md

 ## Setting the particle

 ### making a get webhook
 The first thing you need to do to set up your particle is create a webhook.
-Write the following json file and save it.
+Write the following json file and save it as getColor.json.
 This is a get request because we are retrieving data from the database and sending it to the particle.
 ```json
 {